 All medical procedures and surgeries have some risks.
 Side effects and complications of TAVR include bleeding, damage to the femoral artery, leakage around the artificial valve, changes in your heart’s rhythm and kidney disease.
 Serious complications like stroke, heart attack, heart failure or death are extremely rare.

-What to expect after TAVR
+What to expect after transcatheter aortic valve replacement

+Your experience after TAVR will be different based on your heart health, age and overall health.
 You will likely have some pain at the incision site for a few days, but there are medications to help manage any discomfort.
+The following is additional information about what to expect after TAVR heart surgery:

+If you’ve ever had a coronary angiogram heart screening, you can expect recovery from TAVR to be similar.
 After a TAVR procedure, you may spend the night in the intensive care unit for monitoring, or you may go directly to a recovery room.
 The average hospital stay is three days, but some people leave the hospital the next day.

 Recovery after TAVR is much quicker than with open-heart surgery.
 Most people who have TAVR have a better quality of life within 30 days of their procedure and feel even better at their 6-month follow-up appointment.

-Yes.
 You’ll need to take it easy for a little while.
 For a week after your procedure, you’ll need to:

 • Skip strenuous sports.